martinghunt/ziplign/paper/paper.md

 Ziplign, and Thomas Hunt for making the Ziplign icon.
-Martin Hunt was supported by the National Institute for Health Research (NIHR) Health Protection Research Unit in Healthcare Associated Infections and Antimicrobial Resistance at Oxford University in partnership with the UK Health Security Agency (UKHSA) (NIHR200915), and supported by the NIHR Biomedical Research Centre, Oxford.
+Martin Hunt was supported by the National Institute for Health Research (NIHR) Health Protection Research Unit in Healthcare Associated Infections and Antimicrobial Resistance at Oxford University in partnership with the United Kingdom Health Security Agency (UKHSA) (NIHR200915), and supported by the NIHR Biomedical Research Centre, Oxford.
 The views expressed in this publication are those of the authors and not necessarily those of the NHS, the National